-It embraces the key strategic priorities for sports development at the national level of key UK sports agencies including: the Department of Culture, Media & Sports; National Association for Sports Development; Sport England; Sport & Recreation Alliance (formerly CCPR); UK Sport.
+It embraces the key strategic priorities for sports development at the national level of key UK sports agencies including: the Department of Culture, Media & Sports; Sport England; Sport & Recreation Alliance (formerly CCPR); UK Sport and The Chartered Institute for the Management of Sport and Physical Activity.

 This programme provides a robust underpinning of the core business principles coupled with a sound knowledge of the contemporary sports industry and applied sports management competencies.
 Option modules allow students to specialise and tailor their programme to specific areas and career interests within the sports industry or outside it.
 Anticipating future skills needs within this growing Sports Industry, the award creates opportunities to develop interests in sports marketing and sponsorship, operational management and people management spheres.

 The programme embeds the nationally recognised ILM level 2 award within the core curriculum; opportunities to attain level 3 are available during additional study week activities (subject to demand).
 Career planning and preparation are integral within the curriculum and are delivered through the university commitment to study skills sessions.
 Specific modules at each level of study are designed to focus on personal skill development, whilst career preparation will be at the heart of every module content and design.
-Work experience is embedded at year 2.
-Students are supported to source and organise relevant industry placements as part of the vocational business experience module.
+Work experience is embedded in year 2 andstudents are supported to source and organise relevant industry placements. .
 The programme utilises a wide network of industry practitioners and experts to enhance student learning.
-This takes the form of guest speakers, conference opportunities, facilitated workshops and industry visits.
-An optional extended Sports Field Trip module is available at level 2, this will give students an opportunity to experience aspects of the sports industry in a practical business context and will involve additional cost.
+This takes the form of guest speakers, conference opportunities, facilitated workshops and industry visits..
 This programme offers the opportunity for students to undertake an approved Exchange Programme, for an agreed period (one/two semesters), of overseas study at a higher education institution studying modules appropriate to their programme aims and which have been pre-approved by the Programme Manager.
 The Exchange Programme is dependent on an approved agreement between Hartpury College and an approved International Institution for BA (Hons) Sports Business Management.
 Students are encouraged and supported with extra-curricular opportunities such as business competitions, careers fairs, charity and fundraising activities.
 The programme welcomes students with disabilities or additional needs.
 The associate faculty has extensive support in place to assist students.